Europe

 La Meije, Brèche de la Meije, La Grave, FR (photo: Erin Smart)

-Col Madeleine, La Grave, FR (photo: Tim Connelly, courtesy of Erin Smart)
+Dropping into the Vallée du Diable, La Grave, (photo: Tim Connelly, courtesy of Erin Smart)

 La Vaute, La Grave, FR (photo: Fred Degoulet)